 4. Send e-cards– Save money and save the planet.
-Personalised season's greetings can be sent quickly and easily by email.
+Personalized season's greetings can be sent quickly and easily by email.
 Save on stamps, cards and envelopes.
 Note: Some may thing you're "cheap" doing this so make it known that your driver is not cost savings but the environment!

 5. Use a whiteboard– Forget sticky notes and note pads.
 Use a white board to record all those quick and temporary notes.

 6. Electronic memo's and bulletins– Communicate in the office electronically.
 Invitations, instructions and important notices can be sent via email or viewed daily on an updatable document on your intranet.

 7. Be selective– Print only what you need to print.
 Cut and paste relevant information from longer

 documents and print only when and what you absolutely need to.

 8. Proof work on screen– some people prefer to print documents for proofing as it's difficult and taxing to do so on the screen.
 Be kind to your eyes and simply enlarge the text temporarily while you proof.

 9. Promote awareness– place signs around your office or study encouraging these and other paper saving ideas.
 (Laminate them so you don't have to reprint them!)
 Gentle and polite reminders are all you need.

 10. Recycle, recycle, recycle– have recycle bins in prominent places so people remember to use them, use the back of old documents as scrap paper etc. Lead by example and watch others follow!

 FIND OUT HOW MANY TREES YOUR PRINTING has consumed by clicking here.